ravicm/hello/cheflab.md

  [xx.xx.xx.xx] Chef Infra Client finished, 0/0 resources updated in 02 seconds
  ```
  Once the chef-client is successfully installed on the node, run the below command on chef-workstation <br>
- The lists the nodes which has the chef client installed <br>
+ The lists the nodes which have the chef-client installed <br>

  ```rb
  # knife node list
  ```

-Initially during the setup of workstation the directory cookbooks is created and ran the various recipes like **create file, install package and created webserver**.
+Initially, during the setup of the workstation, the directory cookbooks are created and ran the various recipes like **create a file, install package, and created webserver**.
 This ensures the proper running of the packages and installations locally <br>

-After the downloading,  extracting the **chef-repo**  from server, the chef-repo will also consists of cookbooks <br>
+After the downloading,  extracting the **chef-repo**  from the server, the chef-repo will also consist of cookbooks <br>

 Henceforthe all the configuration commands will be executed in **chef-repo** direcotry, the chef-repo directory will have  another Directory **cookbooks**